bdaiinstitute/spot_ros2/README.md

     sudo apt install ros-$ROS_DISTRO-depth-image-proc

 ## Launch
-The spot login data hostname, username and password must be specified in the `config/spot_login.yaml` of the spot_driver package.
+The spot login data hostname, username and password can either be specified as ROS parameters or as environment variables.
+If using ROS parameters, see `spot_driver/config/spot_ros_example.yaml` for an example of what your file could look like.
+If using environment variables, define `BOSDYN_CLIENT_USERNAME`, `BOSDYN_CLIENT_PASSWORD`, and `SPOT_IP`.

 ### Model
     ros2 launch spot_description description.launch.py

 ### SpotDriver
-    ros2 launch spot_driver spot_driver.launch.py
+    ros2 launch spot_driver spot_driver.launch.py config_file:=<path to your ROS config file>

 ### Depth image to Pointcloud2
     ros2 launch spot_driver point_cloud_xyz.launch.py